Frustration-induced emergent Hilbert space fragmentation: Results

-\para{} Consider the easy-axis limit $|J_{ij}| \ll J_{ij}^z$ of Eq.~\eqref{eq:hamiltonian-xxz} whose sum is taken over first, second, and third nearest neighbor pairs with equal strengths, as was considered by BFG: $H_{\mathrm{BFG}} = H_{\text{\textit{XXZ}}}[J_1=J_2=J_3]$ [Fig.~\ref{fig:ice-fragmentation}(a)].
-With this choice of coupling, the Ising term in the Hamiltonian becomes exactly $H_{\text{Ising}} = \sum_{\hexagon} \Big( \sum_{i=1}^{6} S^{z}_{i,\hexagon} \Big)^2$ where the outer sum is over all hexagonal motifs (denoted by $\hexagon$) and the inner sum is over all six sites of a given hexagon (denoted by $i,\hexagon$).
+\para{} Consider the easy-axis limit $|J_{ij}^{\perp}| \ll J_{ij}^z$ of Eq.~\eqref{eq:hamiltonian-xxz} whose sum is taken over first-, second-, and third-nearest-neighbor pairs with equal strengths, as was considered by BFG: $H_{\mathrm{BFG}} = H_{\text{XXZ}}[J_1=J_2=J_3]$ [Fig.~\ref{fig:ice-fragmentation}(a)].
+With this choice of coupling, the Ising term in the Hamiltonian becomes $H_{\text{Ising}} \propto \sum_{\hexagon} \left( \sum_{i} S^{z}_{i,\hexagon} \right)^2$ where the outer sum is over hexagonal motifs (denoted by $\hexagon$) and the inner sum is over the six sites of a given hexagon (denoted by $i,\hexagon$).
 The lowest energy manifold defined by the Ising interaction consists of states with three up spins and three down spins on every hexagonal plaquette: These states define the ice manifold of this Hamiltonian.

-\para{} The remaining \textit{XY} interaction can be treated perturbatively, and contributes the following leading order term in the effective Hamiltonian of the ice manifold:
+\para{} The remaining XY interaction can be treated perturbatively, and contributes the following leading order term in the effective Hamiltonian of the ice manifold:

-where the sum is over every site $i$. $i_n$ for $n=1,2,3,4$ refers to the four sites of the bowtie motif centered at site $i$, in clockwise order [shown in Fig.~\ref{fig:ice-fragmentation}(a)].
+where the sum is over every site $i$. $i_n$ for $n=1,2,3,4$ refer to the four sites of the bowtie motif centered at site $i$, in clockwise order [shown in Fig.~\ref{fig:ice-fragmentation}(a)].

 \para{} The Hamiltonian $H_{\bowtie}$ connects different ice configurations through tunneling.
 The graph of the connection in Fig.~\ref{fig:ice-fragmentation}(b) shows multiple connected components, revealing the fragmented structure of the ice manifold.
-Comparing ice configurations from different components [examples shown in Fig.~\ref{fig:ice-fragmentation}(c) and (d)], we can identify each component as a topological sector characterized by the spin parities $w_i=\pm 1$ along the two lattice directions \cite{sheng_2005_prl}.
-In general, there can be four distinct topological sectors; only three of them are allowed for the 12-site lattice due to its small size.
-[We explicitly show this is the case for a larger lattice in the Supplemental Material (SM) \cite{sm}.]
+Comparing ice configurations from different components [examples shown in Figs.~\ref{fig:ice-fragmentation}(c) and \ref{fig:ice-fragmentation}(d)], we can identify each component as a topological sector characterized by the spin parities $w_i=\pm 1$ along the two lattice directions \cite{sheng_2005_prl}.
+For large system sizes, there are four distinct topological sectors; only three of them are allowed for the 12-site lattice due to its small size.
+(We explicitly show this is the case for a larger lattice in Appendix~\ref{app:ice-appendix}.)